Information on individual educational components (ECTS-Course descriptions) per semester

 • NN architectures, neuron models and activation functions

-• Generalization and bias-variance dilemma
+• Generalization and the bias-variance dilemma

 Learning outcomes